obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 1. Provide Initial infrastructure to support CCI Drivers and k8s Deployments requiring CCI Drivers.
 1. Provide a feature gate to enable CCI Manager.
 The feature will require CPU Manager policy set to None.
-1. Provide a CCI test driver which can demonstrate CCI Driver implementation requirementes and several resource management use-cases for cpu and memory.
+1. Provide a CCI test driver which can demonstrate CCI Driver implementation requirementes and several resource management use-cases for cpu.
 1. Provide documentation of the CCI Manager and the provided test driver plus illustration of the currently covered use-cases, including a sample driver.
 1. Provide end-to-end tests using the sample driver.
 1. Support seamless k8s start.
-1. CCI Driver results (cpusets and memory affinity) are passed back to kubelet and allocated.
+1. CCI Driver results (cpusets) are passed back to kubelet and allocated.
-1. Handle resource management state for cpu and memory through CCI.
+1. Handle resource management state for cpu through CCI.
 1. Support proper fail mechanisms of Pods if CCI driver is not available - Error message + retry
 1. Continue cluster operation if CCI driver is not available
 1. Podspecs:  Will be able to support current pod specs.
 While there may be additional extensibility in the future, the current pod specs will still work.
-1. Guarantee that cpu and memory resources managed by CCI are visible for the scheduler to be able to correctly assign nodes.
-This can be limited as far as simple CPU and memory counts for this version.
+1. Guarantee that cpu resources managed by CCI are visible for the scheduler to be able to correctly assign nodes.
+This can be limited as far as simple CPU counts for this version.

 #### Beta & Post-Beta Goals